angular/angular/adev/src/content/guide/templates/defer.md

 #### `hover`

-The `hover` trigger loads the deferred content when the mouse has hovered over the triggered area through the `mouseenter` and `focusin` events.
+The `hover` trigger loads the deferred content when the mouse has hovered over the triggered area through the `mouseover` and `focusin` events.

 By default, the placeholder acts as the interaction element.
 Placeholders used this way must have a single root element.